-A: It sounds like you occasionally struggle to understand other people.
 Sometimes, try as we might, we just can’t understand why people act the way they do or say the things they say, which can cause a huge communication pileup.
-It seems that whatever we do or say, we’re not getting through or not getting the results we want.
+It seems that whatever we do or say, we’re not getting through or getting the results we want.

-Because people filter their worlds through their own personality styles, understanding why they do what they do is of utmost importance.
+Because people filter the world through their own personality styles, understanding why they do what they do is of utmost importance.
 Your odds of success increase dramatically when you understand the personality style of the person you are interacting with.
-And that includes everyone—whether it’s an audience, a colleague, your spouse, your kids or a customer; and every way you communicate—in person, by phone, by email, by text or on social media.
+That includes everyone, whether it’s an audience, a colleague, your spouse, your kids or a customer.
+It also includes every way you communicate, whether it’s in person, by phone, by email, by text or on social media.

 There are several different types of personality profiles.
-Since we like profiles that are easy to use, we chose the DISC model of human behavior, which is based on the 1920s model of extrovert/introvert and task-oriented/people-oriented styles.
-This model describes the four basic patterns of behavior.
+Since we liked profiles that are easy to use, we chose the DISC model of human behavior, which is based on the 1928 theories William Moulton Marston first proposed in his book, Emotions of Normal People.
+This model describes the four basic patterns of behavior:

 Dominant (extroverted, task-oriented)